teuton-software/asker/README.md

 # ASKER

-This application use some _"kind of AI"_, to generate a lot of questions from an _input file_ with your own _definitions_.
+This application generates a lot of questions from an _input file_ with your own _definitions_.

-> Some time ago, this project was named as "Darts of teacher".
-But now, it's only ASKER.
+> Some time ago, this project was called "Darts of teacher".
+We renamed it because "darts" was used.
+Now, it's called ASKER.

 ---

 # Description

 _Free Software program_, that helps trainers to create a huge amount of questions, from a definitions (_conceptual entities_) input file.

 Steps: